 Dr James Barry (1789–1865) was many things in his life: Inspector General of Hospitals, army surgeon, duellist, reformer, ladykiller, eccentric.
 He performed the first successful Caesarean delivery in the British Empire, outraged the military establishment, and gave Florence Nightingale a dressing down at Scutari.
 At home he was surrounded by a menagerie of animals, including a cat, a goat, a parrot and a terrier.
-But most astonishingly, long ago in Cork, Ireland, he had been a young girl and a mother.
+But most astonishingly, long ago in Cork, Ireland, he had been born female and lived as a young woman and a mother.

-Drawing on a decade of research in archives all over the world, including the unearthing of previously unknown material, Michael du Preez and Jeremy Dronfield tell the amazing true story of Margaret Anne Bulkley, the young woman who broke the rules of Georgian society by secretly changing identity and gender to become one of the most respected and controversial army surgeons of the 19th century.
+Drawing on a decade of research in archives all over the world, including the unearthing of previously unknown material, Michael du Preez and Jeremy Dronfield tell the amazing true story of James Barry, also known as Margaret Anne Bulkley, the transgender pioneer who broke the rules of Georgian society by secretly changing identity to become one of the most respected and controversial army surgeons of the 19th century.

 In an extraordinary life, James Barry crossed paths with the British Empire’s great and good, from royalty and rebels to soldiers and slaves.
-A medical pioneer, Dr Barry rose to a position that no woman was allowed to occupy; in her male persona she became the first biological woman (or transgender man) to attain an MD and membership of the Royal College of Surgeons, and eventually became the first to reach the rank of general in the British Army.
+A medical pioneer, Dr Barry rose to a position that no woman was allowed to occupy; in his male persona he became the first biologically female (or transgender) individual to attain an MD degree and membership of the Royal College of Surgeons, and eventually became the first to reach the rank of general in the British Army.